 This science fiction and fantasy course will cover the conjoined genres of science fiction and fantasy.
 Students will read literature from the scope and history of sci-fi and fantasy, as well as look at the influence they have had on the real world, such as Star Trek's influence on the genesis of the iPhone, for example.
-Texts will not be limited to print, but include television, movie, and other revolutionary sorts of media such as video games and VR.
-Notable texts will include The King of Elfland's Daughter, Anime, The Watchman, The Sandman, episodes of The X Files, and the works of HP Lovecraft as a case study.
+Texts will not be limited to print, but include television-and movies as well, movie, and other revolutionary sorts of media such as video games and VR.
+Notable texts will include The King Elflands Daughter, Anime, The Watchman, The Sandman, episodes of The X Files, and the works of HP Lovecraft as a case study.
 Students will become familiar with the history of Western science fiction & fantasy and be exposed to the science fiction & fantasy of other cultures.
 Students will write literary analysis of science fiction & fantasy as well as create their own works in accordance with the conventions of the genres.
+Students will also utilize a website that allows the publication of stories in "micro-" format, designed for mobile devices.
 This course will culminate in the development of a project that is planned, prepared, and presented in close association with teacher and community involvement.
 This project is structured like a Science Fiction Convention, and we call it "Hawk Con."
 Students can take this course at either a college preparatory or honors level.
 Students in the honors course are expected to demonstrate a consistent work ethic, an aptitude for literary analysis, and a desire to improve their writing skills through challenging assignments.